AmmonHorton/signal_sniper/docs/README.md

 Signal Sniper is an open-source DSP library designed for various signal and communications applications.
 It provides efficient implementations of common DSP operations using Eigen and FFTW3.

-## Features

-- Fast Fourier Transform (FFT) using FFTW3
-- Convolution and correlation operations
-- Python bindings using Pybind11
-- Unit testing with GoogleTest

 ## Dependencies

 Before building the project, ensure that the following dependencies are installed: